SAINTILLION/Blinqpay_test/README.md

 service firebase.storage {
   match /b/{bucket}/o {
     match /{allPaths=**} {
-      allow read, write: if true;
+      allow read, write;
     }
   }
 }

+2. **Implement the correct authentication flow** once you confirm the required auth method from your Firebase project.
+    I previously attempted **anonymous login for testing**, but it did not work — likely due to the same rules expecting a specific authentication provider.

-Note: This only for testing purpose.
+Note: This only for testing purpose and is not recommended for production.
 After which populate the user post and user collection through the Add User Screen and Add Post Screen.